BEFORE THE ALTERNATIVE HEALTH CARE BOARD

 STATE OF MONTANA

-In the matter of the amendment of ARM 24.111.401 fees, and the adoption of NEW RULE I pertaining to licenses
+In the matter of the amendment of ARM 24.111.511 naturopathic physician formulary and the adoption of NEW RULE I military training or experience

 NOTICE OF PUBLIC HEARING ON PROPOSED AMENDMENT AND ADOPTION

 TO: All Concerned Persons

 1. On May 1, 2014, at 1:00 p.m., a public hearing will be held in the Basement Conference Room, room B-07, 301 South Park Avenue, Helena, Montana, to consider the proposed amendment and adoption of the above-stated rules.